-- (1) The Netherlands submitted an application for the unilateral inclusion in the Community scheme of the emission of nitrous oxide ( $N_2O$ ) associated with the production of nitric acid (HNO3) as an additional gas and activity pursuant to Article 24 of Directive 2003/87/EC (hereinafter "the ETS Directive") on 17 June 2008, registered on 19 June 2008. - According to the application, this inclusion concerns six installations managed by (2)three operators.
-The requested starting date for the opt-in is 1 January 2008.
-The application of the following declining benchmark is proposed: 1.7 kg N2O/t HNO3 for the years 2008 and 2009, 1.5 kg N2O/t HNO3 for the years 2010 and 2011 and 1.3 kg N2O/t HNO3 for the year 2012.
-That represents 1.54 kg N2O/t HNO3 on average for the period 2008-2012.
-This declining benchmark is applied to the average production level of the base years (3 years out of the 2001-2005 period).
+- (1) Austria submitted an application for the unilateral inclusion in the Community scheme of the emission of nitrous oxide (N2O) associated with the production of nitric acid (HNO3) as an additional gas and activity pursuant to Article 24 of Directive 2003/87/EC (hereinafter "the ETS Directive") on 18 November 2008, registered on 20 November 2008. - According to the application, this inclusion concerns one installation.
+The requested starting date for the opt-in is 1 January 2010.
+The application of the following declining benchmark is proposed: 1.5 kg N2O/t HNO3 for the years 2010 and 2011 and 1.3 kg N2O/t HNO3 for the year 2012.
+This declining benchmark is applied to the average production level of the base years (2002-2005).
+As foreseen for new entrants in the Austrian national allocation plan for the second trading period, a compliance factor of 0.977 is applied.
 No growth factor will be used.
-As a result, a total of 5 628 209 tonnes CO2 equivalent will be allocated to these installations for the period 2008-2012.
-According to the application, a reserve amounting to 74 400 tonnes of CO2 equivalent for the entire period is created for allocation to new entrants, which will be allocated using a benchmark that will not exceed 0.12 kg N2O/t HNO3.
-A reserve to address the outcome of any potential litigation related to the allocation will be limited to 28 141 tonnes of CO2 equivalent.
-Finally, according to the application any allowances in the reserves remaining at the end of the budget period will be reconverted into AAUs and will not be allocated in the EU ETS. - (3) In accordance with Article 24 of the ETS Directive, the Commission assessed the application under all relevant criteria, in particular the effects on the internal market, potential distortions of competition, the environmental integrity of the scheme and the reliability of the planned monitoring and reporting system.
-The Commission had commissioned a study on the technological possibilities to reduce $N_2O$ emissions from European nitric acid plants and the economic effects such reductions would have when the installations are included in the EU ETS (hereinafter "the Study").
+As a result, a total of 719 940 tonnes CO2 equivalent will be allocated to this installation for the period 2010-2012.
+According to the application, no separate reserve for new entrants producing nitric acid is created.
+Such installations would receive free allocation from the general reserve for new entrants using a benchmark equal to 0.12 kg N2O/t HNO3. - (3) On 17 December 2008, the Commission approved the application submitted by the Netherlands for the unilateral inclusion in the Community scheme of the emission of nitrous oxide (N2O) associated with the production of nitric acid (HNO3) as an additional gas and activity2.
+Austria proposes a very similar allocation methodology as the Netherlands, based on benchmarking, and the benchmarks applied would be the same.